8 South Carolina Driving Laws You Don't Know

 Texting and Driving is Illegal in South Carolina

 TRUE: Sending a text message while driving is against the law in SC.
 However, critics say the law is ineffective.
 It’s not illegal to use a phone for other purposes while driving, so if you’re pulled over for texting and driving, you could claim you were doing something else.
 You are allowed to text at stoplights, or when otherwise legally stopped.
 And if you are caught texting and driving, the fine is only $25.
 That doesn’t mean you should do it, however!
 Distracted driving can be deadly.
-Here are some tips to help you stop texting and driving.

 You Can Drive Legally in South Carolina Without Insurance